eibenp/homebridge-gree-airconditioner/README.md

 ## Upgrade

 Always check out your current settings in Homebridge and also in Home App (including scenes and automation rules) before you start an upgrade!

+### Any version to v2.1.7

+The upgrade is automatic by installing the latest version.
+If upgrading from v2.1.6 no configuration changes are needed.
+Please see the following upgrade sections if upgrading from an earlier version.

+**Important change: All devices are automatically added to Home App if they are not listed and disabled in configuration and they are located on the same subnet.** Earlier versions skipped the devices which were not found in configuration file.

 ### v2.1.2 - v2.1.5 to v2.1.6